ry4npw/dragonrealms-forum-crawler/README.md

 ## 3. Running locally

-If you have PHP installed (PHP is installed by default on Mac OS X), you can run the front end using the following commands:
+Copy the `forum.db` from above to the src/main/webapp directory, then serve up the contents of src/main/webapp.
+If you have PHP installed (PHP is installed by default on Mac OS X), you can use the following commands:

 ```
 $ mv forum.db src/main/webapp